ArsElectronicaFuturelab/UE-DeepSpace-Starter/README.md

 * Switchboard: nDisplay configuration files in "*.uasset" format and a mesh for floor and wall projection

 ### Prerequisites
-* Install *VaRest* from the Epic Games Marketplace. *VaRest* is used by the PHARUS tracking plugin.
+* Install *VaRest* from the Epic Games Marketplace. *VaRest* is used by pharus tracking.

 ### Default DeepSpace Views
 #### Character Connected to the nDisplay Actor